auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 ## Steps

 1. [Enable a Connection for your Application](#enable-a-connection-for-your-application): Configure a source of users for your new application.
-2. [Create a Test User](#create-a-test-user): Associate a test user with your new connection.
+2. [Create a test user](#create-a-test-user): Associate a test user with your new connection.
 3. [Register a proxy API in Auth0](#register-a-proxy-api-in-auth0): Register a proxy API to represent your actual APIs.
 4. [Configure permissions for the proxy API](#configure-permissions-for-the-proxy-API): Create the permission levels that will allow the proxy API to represent multiple APIs.
-5. [Grant access to the proxy API]:
+5. [Grant access to the proxy API](grant-access-to-the-proxy-api): Configure the login link in your sample application, initiate the authorization flow, and extract the Access Token to be used to call your multiple APIs.

 ## Enable a connection for your Application